miguelgimenezgimenez/bi_assessment/README.md

 ## IMPORTANT NOTE!:

-I have been testing the app by testing the app and using postman, I have just tried to test it using swagger and realized that it wasn't setting the cookie, so I have had to do a hacky hotfix to make it work( this code is in the refresh token file )
+I have been testing the app by testing the app and using postman, I have just tried to test it using swagger and realized that it wasn't setting the cookie, so I have had to do a hacky hotfix to make it work( this code is in the refresh token file ).
+I said i was gonna send the assessment today, but would like to get that fixed so might add a commit to fix this problem.

 ## IMPROVEMENTS